carolinalaser/zencart-taxjar/readme.txt

 *************** 2/2

-The following adds two buttons to the Admin Orders page:  One removes an order from TaxJar, one adds an order to Taxjar.
+The following adds two buttons to the Admin Orders page:  One removes the order from TaxJar, one adds the order to TaxJar.
 This is for those instances when an order is canceled or refunded, or a customer has sent in an exemption certificate after placing the order.

 In YOUR_ADMIN/orders.php find this line: